curtwelch/RoboND-Rover-Project/writeup.md

 For advanced naigation use, I track two other maps as well.
 I track every grid the rover has DRIVEN on.
 This is the "visit" map.
 Every image update that is processed I increment the grid location the rover is currently on (Rover.pos).
 This creates a ground truth map that has been verified by the fact the rover could get to it.
 And it tracks how many times the rover has been seen at each grid.

 In the same sense, I also track a "stuck" map.
-The rover has the ability to detect when it's stuck, and perform random violent manuvers until it gets itself unsuck.
+The rover has the ability to detect when it's stuck, and perform random violent maneuvers until it gets itself unstuck.
 This world seems like there is no place the rover can't escape from so getting stuck seems harmless in the end.
 Every time this happens, the stuck map grid is incremented so the rover learns what places to try and avoid in the future.

-As currently configured, my software is printing a small section of the Visit and Stuck maps to the tty output as it runs.
+As currently configured, my software is printing a small section of the Visit and Stuck maps to the TTY output as it runs.
 It prints an 11x11 section of the large 200x200 map around the current location of the rover.
-Negative numbers are from the "stiuck" map and postive numbers from the Vist map.
+Negative numbers are from the "stuck" map and positive numbers from the Vist map.
 Here's some output as it was stuck on that low rock in the middle of the map (the -8).
 Note that multiple grids in that rock area has been marked as "do not vist" (negative numbers).

 ```
 Visit count MAP (near rover) used to force explore